 Part shade to full sun make the best conditions for this carnivorous plant, however note that different species prefer different light levels, so it's always best to check the tag that comes with them.

 Pitcher plants are perfect in areas of wet soil, such as bog gardens or the fringes of a pond.
 Make sure the soil is low in nutrients and drains well.
 Their carnivorous habit is the result of a lack of nutrients in their soil – the bugs they catch boost the nitrogen levels.

-If you're looking to grow your pitcher plant in a pot, it should grow successfully as long as they have a saucer of water beneath to keep the soil damp, and are positioned in a sunny spot.
-They are not suitable for growing as an indoor plant.
+If you're looking to grow your pitcher plant in a pot, it should grow successfully as long as it has a saucer of water to keep the soil damp and is positioned in a sunny spot.
+However, pitcher plants are not suitable for growing as an indoor plant.

-During winter, plants go through a period of dormancy and much of the foliage will die back.
+During winter, they will go through a period of dormancy and much of the foliage will die back.
 Just before the start of spring, trim off any remaining dead leaves in order to tidy the plant up ahead of its fresh growth spurt.